Q&A With Pen Hadow: Polar Explorer & Motivational Speaker

 I have come to see that there are some useful business performance and environmental lessons that I can highlight based on my work on and off the ice.
 I have been fortunate enough to deliver talks all over the world, from intimate after dinner speeches to being the keynote speaker at high profile international conferences.
 I lead my audiences on a very personal journey, and illustrate how setbacks, risk and mindset are important ingredients in achieving success in challenging environments.

-To book inspirational explorer Pen Hadow as a keynote speaker for your business, adventuring or climate event with the Champions Motivational Speakers agency by filling in our online form or calling us on +44 1509 85 29 27 today.
-You can also browse our Exploration Speakers here.
+To book inspirational explorer Pen Hadow as a keynote speaker for your conference with The Motivational Speakers Agency, simply fill in our online form or call us on 0207 1010 553 today.
+You can also browse our exploration speakers here.